oxinabox/oxinabox.github.io/_posts/2018-07-14-Asynchronous-and-Distributed-File-Loading.md

 But since it actually spends most of its time reading consecutive entries into the cannels buffer rather than seeking, the async doesn't do much.

+#### Note: zombie tasks
+It is worth noting that because we are running `Iterators.take` to take a finite number of elements from the tasks, that we are potentially accumulating zombie tasks.
+However, I believe they should all be being caught by their finalizers ones all channels they are pointing to are garbage collected.
+It might well be better to be closing them explictly, but I have a lot of RAM.
+(thanks Spencer Russell for suggesting I point this out)

 ## Distributed Loader
 This is more fiddly.
 But it is true parallelism.